wellyshen/react-cool-form/docs/getting-started/form-state.md

 ## Using the Form State

-React Cool Form provides a powerful method: [select](../api-reference/use-form#select) to help us avoid unnecessary re-renders when using the form state.
+React Cool Form provides a powerful [select](../api-reference/use-form#select) method to help us avoid unnecessary re-renders when using the form state.

 ### Accessing the State